vereoman/vereoman/README.md

 <div align="center">
-    I'm Arman Kar, a dedicated full-stack developer with a passion for creating unique and innovative ideas.
-I thrive on contributing to projects that resonate with me and align with my professional values.
-I enjoy collaborating with diverse teams, embracing challenges, and continuously learning to enhance my skills in cutting-edge technologies and frameworks.
+    I'm Arman Kar, a committed full-stack developer with a zeal for crafting distinctive and groundbreaking ideas.
+I flourish when I'm part of projects that strike a chord with my personal and professional ethos.
+I find joy in teaming up with varied groups, tackling challenges head-on, and constantly evolving my expertise with the latest tech and frameworks.
 </div>